 You have cruised 4 miles in around 2 hours.

-If you want to moor up now, you can take a look around Wolverhampton, and perhaps find a nice pub for a much-deserved drink and meal.
+If you want to moor up after these locks, you can take a look around Wolverhampton, and perhaps find a nice pub for a much-deserved drink and meal.
 There are many pubs and restaurants to choose from, offering a wide selection of meals.

 Leaving here, stay on the main line canal, which twists and turns as it wends its way through places such as Ladymoor, and Coseley, where there is a tunnel that is 360 yards long.
-Once through the tunnel, carry on to Tipton Factory Junction, and keep left, onto the Birmingham Level Main Line Canal.
-This stretch of canal is very straight,
+Once through the tunnel, carry on to Tipton Factory Junction, and turn right, onto the Wolverhampton Level , and moor along here and before Tipton Green bridge.

 If you choose to moor up next to the Sea Life Centre, you will be spoilt for choice with the variety of cuisine on offer, with over 500 restaurants to choose from offering Caribbean to Nepalese, Thai to Italian, and many more.
 You will also find clubs and bars, cinema's, theatre's and comedy clubs.